-2a.
-Notwithstanding paragraph 1, a Member State may, for the purpose of fulfilling its obligations under paragraph 1 of this Article, raise the available financial means through the mandatory contributions paid by credit institutions to existing schemes of mandatory contributions established by a Member State in its territory for the purpose of covering the costs related to systemic risk, failure, and resolution of institutions.
+4. Notwithstanding paragraph 1 of this Article, a Member State may, for the purpose of fulfilling its obligations thereunder, raise the available financial means through the mandatory contributions paid by credit institutions to existing schemes of mandatory contributions established by a Member State in its territory for the purpose of covering the costs related to systemic risk, failure, and resolution of institutions.

-The DGS is entitled to an amount that is equal to the amount of such contributions up to the target level in paragraph 1, which the Member State will make immediately available to that scheme upon request, for use exclusively for the purposes foreseen under Article 9a.
+DGSs shall be entitled to an amount equal to the amount of such contributions up to the target level set out in paragraph 2 of this Article, which the Member State will make immediately available to those DGSs upon request, for use exclusively for the purposes provided for in Article 11.

-The DGS is only entitled to this amount, if the competent authority considers that the DGS is unable to raise extraordinary contributions from its members, and the DGS must repay this amount through contributions from its members in accordance with the replenishment rules in Article 9(1).
+DGSs are entitled to that amount only if the competent authority considers that they are unable to raise extraordinary contributions from their members.
+DGSs shall repay that amount through contributions from their members in accordance with Article 10(1) and (2).

-2b.
-Contributions to resolution financing arrangements under Title VII of the Directive [BRRD], including available financial means to be taken into account in order to reach the target level of the resolution financing arrangements according to Art.
-93 paragraph 3b of Directive [BRRD], shall not count towards the target level.
+5. Contributions to resolution financing arrangements under Title VII of Directive 2014/.../EU, including available financial means to be taken into account in order to reach the target level of the resolution financing arrangements under Article 93(1) of Directive 2014/.../EU, shall not count towards the target level.